-The Climate Resilience Toolkit is a new decision support initiative that uses the semantic search capabilities of webLyzard to provide access to the most relevant online content across all agencies of the U.S. Global Change Research Program as well as regional climate science centers.
-The development of the Toolkit was led by the National Oceanic and Atmospheric Administration (NOAA), which has been using webLyzard’s Web intelligence technologies for more than six years.
+The Climate Resilience Toolkit is a decision support initiative that uses the semantic search capabilities of webLyzard.
+The system provides access to relevant online content from all agencies of the U.S. Global Change Research Program.
+It also integrates resources of regional climate science centers.
+The development of the Toolkit was led by the National Oceanic and Atmospheric Administration (NOAA), which has been using webLyzard’s Web intelligence technologies for more than ten years.